Experimental / Homebuilt Aircraft Insurance

 Documents & Details to Have Ready

-- Build documentation: kit model, component receipts, inspection notes, avionics list.
+- Build documentation including kit model, component receipts, inspection notes, and avionics list.

-- Pilot details: certificates, ratings, medical, recent time, transition plan.
+- Pilot details such as certificates, ratings, medical status, recent time, and transition plan.

-- Aircraft details: engine/prop status, equipment list, notable deviations.
+- Aircraft details including engine and prop status, equipment list, and notable deviations.

-- Mission profile, operating base, and hangar/storage details.
+- Mission profile, operating base, and hangar or storage details.

 Ready to Protect Your Build?

-Whether you’re months from your first engine start or refining your Phase I test cards, Aero Insurance helps you secure the right coverage with less paperwork and more flying.
-Compare every carrier and get a policy built for every step of your project.
+Whether you’re months away from your first engine start or refining Phase I test cards, Aero Insurance helps you secure the right coverage with less paperwork and more flying.
+Compare every carrier and get a policy built for every stage of your experimental project.

 Start Your Quote